In last few years, enterprises have embraced IT modernization and migrated to Cloud.

 - 36% spoke of increased profit margins

 Agility and cost effectiveness are the reasons that make cloud migration a priority for enterprises.
 However, a careful evaluation of infrastructure requirements has to be done before choosing the right cloud implementation model.
-Moreover, any mistakes in cloud migration process can result in a failed project.
+Migrating application between Cloud is extremely challenging and any mistakes in migration process can result in a failed project.

 Let’s look at some common cloud migration mistakes that can be avoided.